summer-octo/summer-octo/README.md

 ---

-### Final step: 📣 Spread the word and be creative on your summer-ready GitHub profile 📣
+### Final step: 📣 Spread the word and be creative with your summer-ready GitHub profile 📣

 Fork it!
 </div>